 Aah, it’s that time of the year again.
 Easter is beckoning, and it’s time for festivities, good cheer, and celebration.
 Let’s try something different this Easter and their Easter wishes come true!
-Instead of buying new shirts for your child, why not create your very own Custom Easter Bunny T-Shirts instead?
+Instead of buying new shirts for your child, why not create your own Custom Easter Bunny T-Shirts instead?
 Here, in this article, we’ve compiled a great DIY guide on how to create an Easter Bunny T-shirt for toddlers!

 This tutorial outlines a straightforward method to quickly whip up very cute and fun Easter designs.
 All you need is a vinyl cutting machine, like Cricut or Silhouette and you’re good to go.